brandonabela/json-portfolio/README.md

 # Contributions

 Please report any issues or submit pull requests with code changes.
 I love it when my work helps someone.
 So, if you're utilizing my project or have been inspired to develop something of your own, please let me know!
-My social media are featured in my portfolio.
+My social media are featured in my <a href="http://www.brandonabela.github.io" target="_blank"> portfolio </a>.